hridoy002/The_Book_Planet_client/README.md

 - Here use Firebase authentication system,it helps you very much.

 - You can add your sell details
-- Using Special technolgy for backend security
+- Using Special technolgy JWT for backend security